rooklift/lc0_mitm/README.md

 # Security

 I wouldn't run this on a public-facing server, if I were you, as the design allows the browser to send any command over UCI to the engine.

+# Note to self

+Since this was made, the main Nibbler has better sync code, which should be incorporated here if this is ever serious.